 Recently one of the students taking my Better Project Status Reports course got in touch with some questions about risk and issue reporting.
 I thought it would be worth sharing my responses with everyone.

-To give you some background, we were talking about a large project which would run over several years with 4 workstreams covering technical build, data migration, change management and testing.
-The student wanted some advice about how best to communicate risks and issues to senior management.
+To give you some background, we were talking about a large project which would run over several years with 4 workstreams covering technical build, data migration,

 Here’s a summary of what we discussed.